OdatNurdO/solidmechanics/README.md

 # solidmechanics

-Javascript that can be used to do many common solid mechanics calculations.
+Javascript that can be used to do many common solid mechanics